s4u/maven-settings-action/README.md

  # Usage

- You can try our action [Setup Maven with settings.xml](https://github.com/marketplace/actions/setup-maven-with-settings-xml) for completely maven environment setup.
+ You can try our action [Setup Maven Action](https://github.com/marketplace/actions/setup-maven-action) for completely maven environment setup.

 See [action.yml](action.yml)